Initiation of breastfeeding

 These policies are best summarized by the Ten Steps to Successful Breastfeeding developed by the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF) as criteria for a Baby-Friendly Hospital [4,7,14,15].
-They include the following:
+The Ten Steps are (table 1):

 - World Health Organization.
 Global Strategy for Infant and Young Child Feeding (2003). www.who.int/nutrition/publications/infantfeeding/en/index.html (Accessed on April 10, 2009).

 - U.S. Preventive Services Task Force.
 Primary care interventions to promote breastfeeding: U.S. Preventive Services Task Force recommendation statement.
 Ann Intern Med 2008; 149:560.

 - Committee on Health Care for Underserved Women, American College of Obstetricians and Gynecologists.
 ACOG Committee Opinion No. 361: Breastfeeding: maternal and infant aspects.
 Obstet Gynecol 2007; 109:479.

 - Section on Breastfeeding.
 Breastfeeding and the use of human milk.
 Pediatrics 2012; 129:e827.

 - Healthy People maternal, infant and child health 2020 goals http://healthypeople.gov/2020/topicsobjectives2020/objectiveslist.aspx?topicid=26 (Accessed on February 14, 2011).

 - Philipp BL, Merewood A, Miller LW, et al. Baby-friendly hospital initiative improves breastfeeding initiation rates in a US hospital setting.
 Pediatrics 2001; 108:677.